Anggun: Personal life

-At the same time she notes that she is not inclined to have a rigid point of view about religion and tends more and more to Buddhism without, in essence, breaking with religious belief.
-In recognising her disposition to Buddhism, Anggun stresses that her transition to another religious stance should not be a concern of other people.
+She states that she does not have a rigid point of view about religion and tends to Buddhism without breaking with religious belief.
 She makes it a requirement to admit religious toleration and insists on a separation of religious faith from the basic regulative principle for the individual:

 For me, the most important thing is not what religion you believe in but how you do things, how you live your life.

 Your belief doesn't determine whether you're a good person or not—your behavior does.

 Anggun has been married four times.
-Her first marriage, in 1992, was to Michel Georgea, a French engineer.
-Since he was her manager, Anggun was reproached in Indonesia for allegedly marrying to advance her career.
-Her second husband was Louis-Olivier Maury (born March 1971) whom she met in Canada.
+Her first marriage, in 1992, was to Michel Georgea, a French engineer, getting her reproached in Indonesia for allegedly marrying to advance her career.
+Her second husband was Louis-Olivier Maury (born March 1972) whom she met in Canada.
 They married in 2004.
-After her marriage to Olivier Maury ended in 2006, Anggun began a relationship with French writer Cyril Montana, whom she eventually married.
+When that marriage ended in 2006, she began a relationship with French writer Cyril Montana, whom she eventually married.
 She gave birth to her first child, a daughter named Kirana Cipta Montana, on 8 November 2007.
-She and Montana got divorced in 2015.
+She and Montana were divorced in 2015.
 On 16 August 2018 Anggun married for the fourth time in Ubud, Bali with a German musician and photographer, Christian Kretschmar.

 Besides Indonesian, her native language, Anggun is fluent in French and English.

 Paris burglary incidents

 According to Closer, Anggun's apartment in Paris was robbed by burglars on 18 September 2015 when she was not in Paris.
-The burglars have stolen jewelry and high value items for a total amount of around EU€250,000.
+The burglars stole jewelry and high value items valued at a total amount of around €250,000.
 Theft occurred again in the housing of Anggun on Monday, December 6, 2021, at around 11.00 p.m. in Paris.
 At that time, Anggun and her family were on vacation in Italy.
-There were three men who were suspected.
-They managed to slip into the apartment at the 8th arrondissement of Paris through a window.
+There were three male suspects, who managed to slip into the apartment in the 8th arrondissement of Paris through a window.
 The robbers stole several luxury items belonging to Anggun, including bags and watches.
-The amount of the damage would amount to EU€80,000.
+The amount of property damage also amounted to €80,000.